SUNY New Paltz Department of Psychology

 The capstone requirement for psychology majors is the writing intensive (WI) class, PSY498 Seminar in Psychology.
 The topic of each seminar is different.
 The following descriptions can help you decide which one you would like to take.

-Section 01: Positive Evolutionary Psychology (3 credits)
+Section 01: Executive Functioning in Everyday Life (3 credits)

-Section 04: Jungian Psychology (3 credits)
+Section 04: Psychology of Morality (3 credits)

 How do I register for PSY392 Internship in Psychology?